Rezaananda28/Rezaananda28/README.md

 - 👀 Dive into **my content on TikTok!
 Check it out at https://www.tiktok.com/@rezndaa 🚀✨**
 - 📫 How to reach me **rahmaderasugiarto@gmail.com**

-- ⚡ Fun fact **i think I am easily sociable and adaptable to new environments. and i am so funny :)**
+- ⚡ Fun fact **i think I am easily sociable and adaptable to new environments. and I am able to work together with a team**